shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 When a grapple check ties with the dodging Acrobatics check, the grapple check wins.

-When a saving throw ties with a saving throw, the saving throw is a success.
+When a saving throw ties with a saving throw DC, the saving throw is a success.

 In general, when an ability check ties with the DC, the ability check succeeds.